-Although Rodenhausen Chale LLP was formed in 2014, partners George Rodenhausen and Chris Chale had been practicing together in a predecessor firm for over twenty years.
+Although Rodenhausen Chale & Polidoro LLP was formed in 2014, partners George Rodenhausen and Chris Chale had been practicing together in a predecessor firm for over twenty years.
 Victoria Polidoro began working with them as a second year law student in 2006 and has been with them since graduation.
 The attorneys and their experienced legal assistants form a fully integrated team sharing their varied backgrounds and expertise to brainstorm and solve client’s problems.
 We are highly focused on environmental, land use, municipal and municipal finance law.

 George brings to the firm many years of experience in environmental, land use and municipal law, beginning with service early in his career as an attorney at the Environmental Protection Agency.
 His environmental experience encompasses virtually all aspects of environmental law and litigation, including environmental permitting, compliance, and negotiation, cost recovery litigation, cleanup of oil spills, industrial sites and waste sites in New Jersey and New York under state laws, the federal Superfund program, and New York’s brownfields program, drafting and negotiation of conservation easements and Article 78 SEQRA litigation.